malikturkoglu/Connect-Four-Game-with-Artificial-Intelligence/README.md

 # ConnectFourGamewithAi
-This document explains how Connect-Four game is implemented.
+This document explains how Connect-Four game is implemented with artificial intelligence.
 Methods and classes will be laid out concisely.
 This document is strictly bonded to the project document.
 There may be parts without explanation, which are coming directly from the project document. α-β